anvil008/tokemon-go/readme.md

 ## Contribute

 Feel free to dive in!
-[Open an issue](https://github.com/anvil008/tokemons/issues/new) or submit PRs.
+[Open an issue](https://github.com/anvil008/tokemon-go/issues/new) or submit PRs.
-Tokémon follows the [Contributor Covenant](http://contributor-covenant.org/version/1/4/) Code of Conduct.
+Tokémon Go follows the [Contributor Code of Conduct](code-of-conduct.md).
+By participating in this project you agree to abide by its terms.

 ## License